boringdroid/boringdroid/README.md

 ## BoringdroidSystemUI

 The `BoringdroidSystemUI` uses the `SystemUI`'s plugin hook library to add custom views to system navigation bar.
-And it provides a gradle script to develop the `BoringdroidSystemUI` in latest `AndroidStudio`.
+And it also uses `sysui_shared.jar` exposed by `SystemUI` to receive task changed events for taskbar.
+For better developing experience, it provides a gradle script to develop the `BoringdroidSystemUI` in latest `AndroidStudio`.
 For more detail, please see the document in the project [BoringdroidSystemUI](https://github.com/boringdroid/vendor_boringdroid/tree/boringdroid-9.0.0/packages/apps/BoringdroidSystemUI).

 ## Porting